Deadline Tracking Routing Engines

 def _fetch_from_registry(self, state_code: str) -> JurisdictionConfig:

-raise NotImplementedError("Registry integration required for production deployment")
+raise NotImplementedError("Registry integration required")

 config = self._get_config(state_code)